-The current PNA (effective January 1, 2013) for recipients of the Auxiliary Grant is \$82.00 per month.
-The PNA amount is subject to change.
+The current PNA rate is established by the General Assembly for recipients of the Auxiliary Grant.
+PNA amount is subject to change.
+The PNA rate changes do not coincide with changes in the AG rate.
 For information on the current PNA amount, contact the local department of social services for the jurisdiction where the facility is located.